-Executive assistant interview questions that you are likely to face in your next job interview include a mixture of questions about your technical skills and experience, your relevant work competencies and your motivation and understanding of the job.
+Executive assistant interview questions that you are likely to face in your next job interview include a mix of questions about your technical skills and experience, your relevant work competencies and your motivation and understanding of the job.

 Be well prepared and come across as a professional and poised executive assistant job candidate.